coalton-lang/coalton/docs/intro-to-coalton.md

    [Condition of type COALTON-IMPL/TYPECHECKER::COALTON-TYPE-ERROR-CONTEXT]
 ```

-Lists can also be deconstructed with match
+Lists can also be deconstructed with `match`.

 ```lisp
 (coalton-toplevel